joshcummingsdesign/smack-sass/README.md

 ```
 root
-  styles.scss       # imports each manifest file from other folders into one file
+  styles.scss       # core manifest file, this outputs your styles.css file

 base
   _base.scss        # all the base styles for the project
-  _index.scss       # manifest file that imports all base styles
+  _index.scss       # manifest file that imports all the base styles
   _normalize.scss   # normalize.css v3.0.2

 layout
   _grid.scss        # styles for a 12 column CSS grid
-  _index.scss       # manifest file that imports all layout styles
+  _index.scss       # manifest file that imports all the layout styles

 modules
-  _index.scss       # manifest file that imports all module styles
+  _index.scss       # manifest file that imports all the module styles

 states
-  _index.scss       # manifest file that imports all state styles
+  _index.scss       # manifest file that imports all the state styles

 utilities
   _functions.scss   # all the functions used in the project
   _globals.scss     # global variables
   _helpers.scss     # placeholder selectors and selectors for screen reader text
-  _index.scss       # manifest file that imports all utilities styles
+  _index.scss       # manifest file that imports all the utilities files
   _mixins.scss      # all the mixins used in the project
 ```
 ## Resources